Uncleserj/panda-options-framework/README.md

 If your theme already has options enabled, they will show up under the appearance menu.

-If your theme doesn't have options, you can define them to <code>fields.php</code> of your theme and they will instantly show up.
+If your theme doesn't have any options, you can define them in <code>fields.php</code> of your theme folder.

 Documentation
 -------------